me3zaAKAgoat/dtb/README.md

 - [ ] set a small horizontal bar that differentiates tasks based on priority (they should be sorted).
 - [ ] rich markdown text editor for notes component that behaves like discord text form parsing.
 - [ ] configure shadcn and use it for all complex components

+### Redundant tasks

+- [ ] write a settings page
+- [ ] write task expandable card

+### Yapping

+- a homepage should be rendered when first entering the app that renders the latest unarchived cycle, if not it should prompt you to create a new cycle, open an old one or move to dashboard tab
+- should use radix library for context menu and dialogs and alerts most likely
+- modal system should be :
+  - a component called modal renders all the logic of animation click outside ot exit
+  - on top of this component we conditionally render different preset of modals that do different api calls, these modals may need additional props passed to them!
+- tasks should be at board level
+- task list should view the tasks, and sort them
+- modal state should be at highest order component and should be pe passed to children via context provider